ellaxu43/MovieLens_Project/README.md

 ## Project Goal

 We are accessing the MovieLens dataset which consists of 100k ratings on 3,900 movies from 6,040 MovieLens users.
-Our goals include predicting movie rating that helps more accurately provide personalized content for the modern consumers.
+Our goals include predicting movie rating, one step further, predict movie rating helps more accurately provide personalized content for the modern consumers.

 # Project Planning
 Plan -> Acquire -> Prepare -> Explore -> Model & Evaluate -> Deliver